 AP Art and Design Portfolio Exams (AP 2-D Art and Design, AP 3-D Art and Design, and AP Drawing) are administered through the AP Art and Design digital submission web application.
 AP coordinators, AP Art and Design teachers, and students use this web application to submit portfolios to the AP Program.
+(For 2-D Art and Design and Drawing, students must also work with their teacher or AP coordinator to mail their physical works to the AP Program.)

 You’ll upload images of your artworks, enter typed responses to prompts, and send your portfolio to your teacher for review, all in the web application.
-(For AP 2-D Art and Design and AP Drawing, you’ll also work with your AP teacher and/or AP coordinator to mail physical artworks to the AP Program separately.)

 Make sure you have your school code, teacher key, and AP ID.